aspark003/ML_portfolio/gov_finance_regression/README.md

 ElasticNetCV (available)

-Evaluation strategy:
+Evaluation approach:

 Train/Test split

-Cross-validation (CV)
+Cross-validation for realism checks

 Full-dataset fit for expectation generation

-Important design choice:
+Design principle:

-Cross-validation is used to validate realism, not maximize scores.
+Model evaluation validates plausibility — it does not drive downstream decisions.

-4. Leakage Control
+Leakage Control

-Post-event and outcome-derived financial fields are explicitly excluded from modeling, including:
+To prevent artificial performance inflation, outcome-derived or post-event fields are excluded from modeling, including:

 Commitments